Ragadeepika-Pucha/Ragadeepika-Pucha.github.io/_pages/outreach.md

 ## Project Bharati

 <p style='text-align: justify;'>
 I strongly believe that research should be accessible to everyone, irrespective of the position they hold.
 Many undergraduate students throughout the world do not have access to hands-on research experience before they apply for the graduate programs.
-For this purpose, I started an initiative, *Project Bharati*, with the aim of helping students find ways and resources to get started with scientific research.
+For this purpose, I started an initiative, <i>Project Bharati</i>, with the aim of helping students find ways and resources to get started with scientific research.
 The goal is help students get a sense of how research works and to develop a skillset that will contribute to their future. <br/> <br/>

 Under this umbrella, I have four mentees at the moment who are interested in pursuing astronomy research.
 I have regular virtual classes for them, where I teach basics of astronomy as well as some basic astronomy-research tools such as python, SQL, etc, that are required for astronomy research.
 I help them develop their CV and also motivate them to apply for various summer internships.
 I am currently advising one of the students on an astronomy-based project using publicly available data. <br/> <br/>